TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/SharingAndSwitching/Index.rst

 Finally, make the design more efficient.

-Delete the TypoScript template records from the “LayoutSingleColumn” and “LayoutDoubleColumn” pages in the TYPO3 CMS backend.
-Edit the “Home” page TypoScript template by replacing all its Setup field content with the following instructions::
+Delete the TypoScript template records from the :name:`LayoutSingleColumn` and :name:`LayoutDoubleColumn` pages in the TYPO3 CMS backend.
+Edit the :name:`Home` page TypoScript template by replacing all its Setup field content with the following instructions::